MK K-Clique

-Muhammad Hairi Amin bin Hamdan (born July 27, 1996), known professionally as MK K-Clique (briefly Hairi Whuut), is a Malaysian rapper, media personality, and actor.
+Muhammad Hairi Amin bin Hamdan (born 27 July 1996), known professionally as MK K-Clique (briefly Hairi Whuut), is a Malaysian rapper, singer, songwriter, media personality, actor, and model.
 He is a group member of K-Clique, a Sabahan-based group.
-His fame dates to 2018 when his group, K-Clique release their song titled Lane Lain Line on YouTube and got their most streamed artist on Spotify in 2019.
-In 2020, He and his fellow members got nominated for Best Southeast Asia Act in 2020 MTV Europe Music Awards (EMA).
+His fame dates to 2018 when his group, K-Clique released their song titled Lane Lain Line on YouTube and became the most streamed artist on Spotify in 2019.
+In 2020, he and his fellow members got nominated for Best Southeast Asia Act at the 2020 MTV Europe Music Awards (EMA).

-After several years in the music and actor industry, MK has announced his own clothing brands, Three O' Two.
-The brand's name inspired from a Penal Code Section 302 in the Laws of Malaysia: Act 574. where he always put those numbers in his song.
+After several years in the music and actor industries, MK has announced his own clothing brands, Three O' Two.
+The brand name inspired from a Penal Code Section 302 in the Laws of Malaysia: Act 574. where he always put those numbers in his song.

 This network concept is based on streetwear clothing by his own inspiration and the helps of his creative teams.

-After one year in the mainstream industry, in 2019 his Instagram account reached one million followers.
+After one year in the mainstream industry, by 2019 his Instagram account had reached one million followers.

 Personal life

 MK or his full name Muhammad Hairi Amin bin Hamdan or mostly known as Hairi or Mat among his close friends was born on 27 July 1996 at Tawau General Hospital, Tawau, Sabah.
 When Hairi was very young, he was raised in a remote village called Tanjung Batu Tengah, almost ten minutes from the Tawau town.
-He is the seventh child from eight siblings, six eldest sisters and one younger brother.
-Two of his siblings has passed away.
+He is the seventh of eight children.
+Two have his siblings have since died.
 He graduated from Universiti Teknologi MARA (UiTM), Kota Kinabalu campus in Sabah.
 During his study, he and his friends—Noki, Tuju, Somean, KDeaf, FareedPF, Gnello dan NastyNas form a Rap group called K-Clique.

-Before becoming a celebrity, he admitted that he had been working as a tow truck while waiting for a job offer after graduation.
-At that time, he had just finished his studies at the diploma level.
-But he failed to find a job, making him work as a car puller for two years.